 Exercising regularly is essential to building new bone.
-It’s a foundational part of the Save Our Bones Program and one of the most important activities Savers use to reduce the risk of falls and fractures.
+It’s a foundational part of the Osteoporosis Reversal Program and one of the most important activities Savers use to reduce the risk of falls and fractures.

 As we’ve featured here before, running, jogging and walking are all excellent sources of bone- healthy weight-bearing exercise, but some days the weather just won’t allow these activities.
 If it’s too hot, too cold, or too wet to venture outdoors, you might find yourself with some competing indoor exercise options.